AsaLap/PlantGEMs/README.md

   main_directory  The path to the main directory where the \'files/\' directory is stored

 optional arguments:
-  -h, --help      Shows this help message and exit
-  -v, --verbose   Toggle the printing of more information -le --log_erase Erases the previous log file
+  -h, --help       Shows this help message and exit -v, --verbose    Toggle the printing of more information -le, --log_erase Erases the previous log file
 ```
 **NB** : if you didn't put the files in the _files/_ directory, you will be asked to give the exact path for each file needed.
 Not recommended if you reconstruct several organisms at once for obvious practicality.